1992 World Snooker Championship: Qualifying

 There were nine rounds matches across the pre-qualifying and qualifying stages.
-The pre-qualifying competition, which had four rounds with matches played as the best of 11 frames, started on 22 May 1991 at three snooker clubs: Frames Plaze in Sheffield, Spencers in Bolton, and the Royal Hampshire Snooker Lodge in Aldershot.
+The pre-qualifying competition, which had four rounds with matches played as the best of 11 frames, started on 22 May 1991 at three snooker clubs: Frames Plaza in Sheffield, Spencers in Bolton, and the Royal Hampshire Snooker Lodge in Aldershot.
 The main qualifying stage was held at Preston Guild Hall from 18 to 29 March 1992.
 Matches at Preston were the best of 19 frames.

+During pre-qualifying, Robert Foxall became the first player to make a century break in their first frame as part of a world championship match, when he compiled a 107 against Mike Colquitt in the first of the rounds.
+Peter Williams lost 0–6 to Kieran McAlinden; it meant that he had competed in ten pre-qualifying events that season without winning a frame.
+The highest break of the pre-qualifying phase was 136 by Mike Dunn.

-In the first of the rounds after pre-qualifying, eight-time champion Fred Davis lost 1-10 to first-season professional Peter Daubney.
-On his 43rd birthday, two-time champion Alex Higgins defeated Wayne Murphy 10-3.
+In the first of the rounds after pre-qualifying, eight-time champion Fred Davis lost 1–10 to first-season professional Peter Daubney.
+On his 43rd birthday, two-time champion Alex Higgins defeated Wayne Murphy 10–3.
 The 1974 runner-up Graham Miles misread the date of his match against Sean Lynskey and failed to appear, giving Lynskey a walkover.
 Chris Brooks had died in a car crash earlier in the year, which gave his scheduled opponent Bill Werbeniuk a walkover to the second round, in which Werbeniuk did not turn up to his match against David Taylor.
-Higgins defeated Paul Gibson 10-6 after they had been level at 4-4, while Bjørn L'Orange whitewashed three-time champion John Spencer.
-In the third round, Higgins was 4-5 down to Alan McManus at the end of their first and lost 7-10 despite having led 6-5.
-Stepehn Murphy compiled three century breaks as he beat Eugene Hughes 10-5.
-David Taylor lost 5-10 to 1980 champion Cliff Thorburn in a match that lasted over eight hours.
-In the fourth round, Thorburn lost in a match that took eight hours and 50 minutes, 7-10 to Chris Small.
-Kirk Stevens, twice a world championship semi-finalist, defeated Joe Swail 10-7.
+In round two, Higgins defeated Paul Gibson 10–6 after they had been level at 4–4, while Bjørn L'Orange whitewashed three-time champion John Spencer.
+In the third round, Higgins was 4–5 down to Alan McManus at the end of their first session and lost 7–10 despite having led 6–5.
+Stephen Murphy compiled three century breaks as he beat Eugene Hughes 10–5.
+David Taylor lost 5–10 to 1980 champion Cliff Thorburn in a match that lasted more than eight hours.

-James Wattana won the against Stevens.
-In another match that went the distance, Mick Price eliminated 1980 champion Joe Johnson.
-A break of 141 by Johnson was the highest of the qualifying competition.
+In the fourth round, Thorburn lost in a match that took eight hours and 50 minutes, 7–10 to Chris Small.
+Kirk Stevens, twice a world championship semi-finalist, defeated Joe Swail 10–7.
+James Wattana won the against Stevens in their fifth round match.
+In another fifth round match that went the distance, Mick Price beat 1986 champion Joe Johnson.
+A break of 141 by Johnson in the third frame was the highest of the qualifying competition.
+Cliff Wilson, who had forgotten to bring tablets that he took for a heart condition, retired from his match against Peter Ebdon when he was 0–9 behind.